mhansen718/15-440/15-440Lab3/src/README.txt

      (string) and members (hashset).
 The intersection of two of these records represents the common members of both families.

-     The second example is a simple reliable wordcount that counts how often individual words occur in the given range and writes all the pairs to the outputfile.
-     Sample input sets include the king james bible (bibleOut.txt, recordSize = 22) and the complete works of Shakespear (shakespeareOut.txt, recordSize = 37)
+     The second example is a utility that runs a wordcount on two input files and outputs the frequency of all the words in the record range that were in both inputs Sample input sets include the king james bible (bibleOut.txt, recordSize = 22) and the complete works of Shakespear (shakespeareOut.txt, recordSize = 37)